We shall fight on the beaches: Recordings

 No audio record was made at the time of the original speech; Churchill only produced an audio recording in 1949, by repeating his previous oration.
 Despite this, many people after the war misremembered that they had heard Churchill speaking on the radio in 1940 when all there had been were BBC news reports that quoted his words.

-In 1984, English heavy metal band Iron Maiden mixed a section of this recording at the beginning of the video for their song "Aces High", which is inspired by the Battle of Britain, also using the recording as the introduction to the song when performed on stage, Iron Maiden also use this section as a beginning for many live shows namely during their 1984 World Slavery Tour.
+In 1984, English heavy metal band Iron Maiden mixed a section of this recording at the beginning of the video for their song "Aces High", which is inspired by the Battle of Britain, also using the recording as the introduction to the song when performed on stage.
+Iron Maiden also use this section as a beginning for many live shows namely during their 1984 World Slavery Tour.
 In "Fool's Overture", the closing track of Supertramp's 1977 album Even in the Quietest Moments..., some excerpts of the speech are heard along with London's Big Ben chiming.

 Popular myths

 Two popular myths are commonly propagated in newspapers and blogs.
 In 1972, actor Norman Shelley claimed to have recorded the speech impersonating Churchill.
 They featured in a 1994 book, 2000 Economist article, and an Atlantic article from 2002 by Christopher Hitchens, containing the following claims:

-Myth 1: The speech was supposedly orated by the actor Norman Shelley, possibly because Churchill was too drunk.
-Shelley did indeed make a phonograph recording in 1942 of a different Churchill speech, but never impersonated the Prime Minister over the airwaves.
+Myth 1: It is often claimed that the speech was delivered by Norman Shelley, likely by virtue of Churchill being inebriated.
+Despite Shelley creating a phonograph recording in 1942 of a different speech, he did not impersonate Churchill during the actual oration.

-Myth 2: The most remembered part of the speech was supposedly inspired by a radio address by the former PM, Neville Chamberlain, which included the following sentences:
+Myth 2: The most remembered part of the speech was supposedly inspired by a radio address by former British Prime Minister, Neville Chamberlain, which included the following sentences:

 If the enemy does try to invade this country we will fight him in the air and on the sea; we will fight him on the beaches with every weapon we have.
 He may manage here and there to make a breakthrough: if he does we will fight him on every road, in every village, and in every house, until he or we are utterly destroyed.

-This frequently cited Chamberlain quote is found in the 1946 book The Life of Neville Chamberlain by Keith Feiling; however, referring to a "June 30 [...] broadcast", which would date it after the original Churchill speech.
+This frequently cited Chamberlain quote is found in the 1946 book The Life of Neville Chamberlain by Keith Feiling; however, referring to a "June 30 [...] broadcast", which would date it after Churchill’s speech.